 “Roz was a great believer of WTP’s mission and appreciated the organization’s commitment to inclusion and diversity,” says Patrick Cuccaro, “The scholarship is a fitting way to honor Roz and extend her legacy of looking out for others, especially those who might otherwise be overlooked.”

 Roz died on Christmas Eve, 2017, at the age of 68 after a prolonged illness.
 Along with her skill as a writer, Roz was known for her generous spirit.

-“Roz was a friend and comrade” says WTP Managing Artistic Director, Amber Bradshaw.
+“Roz was a friend” says WTP Managing Artistic Director, Amber Bradshaw.
 “Her presence at WTP events will be missed.
-I am grateful we have the opportunity to honor her nurturing spirit with this scholarship”.
+I am grateful we have the opportunity to honor her with this scholarship”.

 “I am only gone in body, which served me well for 68 years.
 My body got tired, but my spirit will live on.
 I now look forward to serving and loving you in ancestral form.” —Roz Ayres-Williams, 1949-2017.